SoftVarE-Group/SlideTemplate/README.md

 The title picture can be changed with an optional parameter: ``\maketitle[<path-to-picture>]``.
 The picture's width will automatically be set to fill the frame.
 To move the picture up or down you can pass an additional optional parameter to set an offset: ``\maketitle[<path-to-picture>][<offset>]``.

+If no picture is given (`\maketitle`), a default picture is used.
+To create a title frame without a picture, you can use `\maketitle[]`.

+### Section Frames

+At the begin of each section a title slide is automatically generated.
+If you are in handout-mode, this slide also includes an overview of all sections and subsections that can be used to navigate through the slides easily.

+You can overwrite this behaviour by using one of the following documentclass-options:
+* `\nosectionframes`: no automatic frames at the begin of each section
+* `\sectiontitleslides`: automatic title frames at the begin of each section
+* `\sectionoverviews`: automatic section overviews at the begin of each section

+### Faculty Colors

+The color-scheme of the template can be adapted to each faculty of Ulm University with the command `\setfaculty{<faculty>}`.
+It can take the following values:

+* `infIngPsy`: "Informatik, Ingenieurwissenschaften, Psychologie"
+* `med`: "Medizin"
+* `math`: "Mathematik"
+* `nat`: "Naturwissenschaften"

 ### Slide Layout